Batman Beyond: Toys

+In 1999, Hasbro released a Batman Beyond Toyline with sub-lines.
 In 2000, Burger King included Batman Beyond toys in their kids' meals.

+In 2023, Bandai Namco released DC versions of the Vital Bracelet Digital Monster (Vital Hero in the USA) toy line.
+These included many heroes and villains from the DC universe along with a bundle-only Batman-themed card.
+The Batman card contains multiple versions of Batman and Robin including Terry McGinnis.

 Films

 A direct-to-video feature film, Batman Beyond: Return of the Joker, was released on December 12, 2000.
 The original release was censored for elements of violence and death following the Columbine High School massacre, though a second, uncensored version was later released.
 Nevertheless, it received critical acclaim for its story, voice acting, animation and score.
-A second Batman Beyond film, focusing on the origins of Terry McGinnis, multiple clones of Bruce Wayne and the appearance of an elderly Selina Kyle, was planned by Bruce Timm and Glen Murakami, though it was never scripted, as it never went beyond a 45-minute impromptu plotting session between the two.
+A second Batman Beyond film, focusing on the origins of Terry McGinnis, multiple clones of Bruce Wayne, and the appearance of an elderly Selina Kyle, was planned by Bruce Timm and Glen Murakami, though it was never scripted, as it never went beyond a 45-minute impromptu plotting session between the two.
 The project was scrapped due to the dark tones and controversies surrounding Batman Beyond: Return of the Joker.
-Despite this, the plot elements were eventually reworked into the second-season finale of Justice League Unlimited titled "Epilogue" (which was intended to be the series finale until the show was renewed for a third and final season) where Terry discovers his genetic origins from Amanda Waller and Selina Kyle is briefly mentioned in passing.
+Despite this, the plot elements were eventually reworked into the second-season finale of Justice League Unlimited titled "Epilogue" (which was intended to be the series finale until the show was renewed for a third and final season) where Terry discovers his genetic origins.
+Amanda Waller planted Bruce Wayne's DNA into Warren McGinnis through his routine flu shot and later helps create a copy of Bruce Wayne; Selina Kyle is briefly mentioned in passing.

 Among the live action films proposed between the critical failure of Batman & Robin and the reboot of the Batman franchise was Batman Beyond.
 In August 2000, Warner Bros. announced that it was developing a live-action film adaptation with Boaz Yakin attached to co-write and direct.
 The TV series' creators, Dini and Alan Burnett, were hired to write a screenplay for the feature film, with Neal Stephenson as consultant.
 Yakin hoped to cast Clint Eastwood as the retired Batman.
 By July 2001, a first draft was turned in to the studio, and the writers were waiting to see if a rewrite would be needed.
 The studio, also exploring other takes of Batman in development eventually placed Batman Beyond on hold in August 2001, but ultimately canceled the proposal.
 Yakin reportedly wanted the film to be dark, nihilistic, and with swearing and violence, and not the PG-13 film the studio wanted.